The Clear Edge

 Compared to the sequential approach:

 Parallel execution isn’t easy.
-Matias hit three major obstacles.
+Matias ran into three major obstacles.

-The Block: Week 4, he felt like he was doing four jobs poorly instead of one job well.
-Pricing research felt rushed.
-Hiring interviews were squeezed.
-Systems documentation was surface-level.
-Marketing was an afterthought.
+The Block: In week 4, he felt like he was doing four jobs poorly instead of one job well.
+Pricing research felt rushed, hiring interviews were squeezed, systems documentation was surface-level, and marketing was an afterthought.

 The Panic: “I’m half-assing everything.
 Should I just pick one and do it right?”